tania-andersen/python-scraper/README.md

 # Paginated Python Scraper
-A simple use case based scraping script for paginated result pages with links to detail pages.
+A simple and slow use case based scraping script for paginated result pages with links to detail pages.
 Written in Python with Playwright.
 Individual code lines and small functions are mostly based on ChatGPT suggestions.
 Superficially tested.
 Alpha version.
 License: The Unlicense.

 ChatGPT wrote this documentation.
 It was fact-checked, amended and edited by a human.